Bozeman Artist Who Was Inspired By Love Creates Beautiful Music - NewsBreak

 Want to Make New Friends?
 These Bozeman Area Events are Perfect

-The best way to make new friends in Montana is to attend fun events that aren't booze-centric.
+The best way to make new friends in Montana is to attend fun events that aren't booze centric.
 Bars are fine, but not always the best for real conversation and sober interactions.
 Making new friends can be hard at any age.
-We have found the trick to be showing up to...
+We have found the trick to be showing up...

 Bozeman, MT